 One-bowl blender recipe

 I love this recipe because it is a 10 minute blender recipe.
 It is so easy to blend a batch of those in the weekend for family breakfast.
 If you don’t have a blender, you can also use an electric beater.
-A manual whisk, can work too but sift the coconut flour before weighting to make sure there is absolutely no lumps.
+A manual whisk, can work too but sift the coconut flour before weighing to make sure there is absolutely no lumps.
 Coconut flour lumps are more difficult to break without an electric tool and the recipe won’t work as well if there is lumps.

 Fluffy pancakes: use a non stick crepe pan or griddle

 To make my pancakes extra fluffy without using any dairy, I use apple cider vinegar, almond milk and baking soda.
 All together it gives a delicious fluffy coconut flour pancake texture without using any cream cheese or banana.

 To make sure those fluffy pancakes are easy to flip over I recommend you use a non stick crepe pan or non stick pancake griddle.
 They will cook perfectly in one of those.
 Always slightly grease the pan surface with a piece of absorbent paper covered with coconut oil.
 If you add too much oil, the batter will fry it won’t be as fluffy and delicious.

 I usually don’t sweeten my pancake batter.
 I simply add vanilla extract and add the sweet toppings on top.